UAOR: Uncertainty-aware Observation Reinjection for Vision-Language-Action Models: Methodology

 where $N_a$ is the number of selected tokens (see Appendix~\ref{app_sec:baselines} for model-specific settings).
-Eq.~\ref{eq:7} shows that higher action entropy indicates greater uncertainty.
-This formulation enables tracking uncertainty dynamics across layers.
-Figure~\ref{fig:uncertainty} visualizes these trends for OpenVLA-OFT across four task suites.
-We observe a slight increase in uncertainty during the early layers of inference.
+Eq.~\ref{eq:7} shows that higher Action Entropy indicates greater uncertainty about the action chunk at layer $\ell$.
+Figure~\ref{fig:uncertainty} visualizes these trends for OpenVLA-OFT across four LIBERO suites: Action Entropy rises in the early layers (layers 2--8), remains elevated through the middle of the stack, and only collapses toward the final 16 layers, providing a clear layer-wise signal we use to gate observation reinjection.

 \textbf{Observation Reinjection with FFN.} As previously discussed, early layers often exhibit high uncertainty, a pattern highly correlated with the decay of observation attention.
 To mitigate this, we introduce \textbf{Uncertainty-Aware Observation Reinjection} (\textbf{\textsc{UaOR}}), illustrated in Figure~\ref{fig:uaor_pipeline}.
 Specifically, during the forward pass, we compute the uncertainty $u_t^{(\ell)}$ based on the action entropy at the current layer $\ell$.
 If this uncertainty exceeds a chosen threshold $\gamma$, it indicates that the model requires clearer observation guidance.
 Since the forward pass for layer $\ell$ is completed, we perform reinjection at the \textbf{subsequent} layer ($\ell+1$) to avoid the computational and memory overhead associated with backtracking.
 Concretely, we treat the encoded observation features as a key-value memory.
 We use the hidden states entering the FFN at layer $\ell+1$, denoted as $\boldsymbol{h}_t^{(\ell+1)}$, as queries to attend over this memory.
 The retrieved features are then blended with the original output of the FFN at layer $\ell+1$.
 The formulated process is defined as: